PKU-PILLAR-Group/SafeLens/README.md

 ```

 The `attribution` extra provides Captum for the **Run attribution** action.
 If
-the process was started with only `.[explorer]`, the viewer still loads but a
+the process was started with only `.[explorer]`, the viewer still loads but real
-real attribution job cannot run; install the complete command above and restart
+model jobs may be unavailable; install the complete command above and restart
 the process.
 Explorer automatically uses `cuda:0` when CUDA is available and
 falls back to CPU otherwise.
-Use `SAFELENS_EXPLORER_JOB_DEVICE=cpu` or
+Use `SAFELENS_EXPLORER_JOB_DEVICE=auto`, `cpu`, or
-`SAFELENS_EXPLORER_JOB_DEVICE=cuda:1` for an explicit override.
+`cuda:1` for an explicit override.
+See the complete [Local Explorer setup
+guide](docs/explorer_setup.md) for model downloads, Gemma SAE setup, frontend
+staging, remote deployment, health checks, and troubleshooting.

 J-Lens uses a fitted, model-specific Jacobian checkpoint.
 Explorer registers the
 public Neuronpedia checkpoint for `Qwen/Qwen2.5-7B-Instruct` (layers 0-26) and